 - Managing Your Hazardous Waste (EPA)

-- Hazardous Waste Reduction checklist
+- Hazardous Waste Reduction checklist and Guidebook (EPA)

 - Managing Automotive Repair and Body Shop Wastes A fantastic document containing many common Do’s and Don’ts of storage and disposal.